GrowflowTeam/javascript/packages/jest/README.md

 ### TS Auto Mock

 The base configuration can automatically configure [TS Auto Mock](https://typescript-tdd.github.io/ts-auto-mock/).
-In order for this to work, it has to switch the compilation of the tests from babel to [TTypeScript](https://github.com/cevek/ttypescript).
-This could cause problems for your app if the logic you are testing relies on a specific babel transformation that TypeScript doesn't support.
+In order for this to work, it has to switch the compilation of the tests to [TTypeScript](https://github.com/cevek/ttypescript) (notice the extra _T_).

 For this reason, TS Auto Mock support is opt-in: